42 Living Room Design Ideas, Tips, & Examples

 Looking for living room design ideas for small spaces can be challenging, but can be done with the right planning.
 For example, the living room above provides more than enough seating in a small space without feeling crowded.
 By measuring carefully, they were able to fit a full sectional in a small area, as well as an accent chair in the corner.

-Notice that the dark couch is offset with crisp white walls, a light rug, light accent chair, and even two floor lamps in light colors.
-This is another great example of maximizing the design and function in a small space.
+Notice that the dark couch is offset with crisp white walls, a light rug, a light accent chair, and even two floor lamps in light colors.
+This is another excellent example of maximizing the design and function in a small space.

 3. Sneak In Extra Storage